aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/isisv6_underlay_lab_guide.rst

       .. admonition:: Pro-Tip

          You can configure multiple interfaces at once using ranges and separators in EOS.
-For example, **EOS1** interfaces Et2, 4 and 5 require IS-IS configuration, but the commands are the same for all interfaces.
+For example, **EOS1** interfaces Et2 and 4 require IS-IS configuration, but the commands are the same for all interfaces.
-         You can type ``interface Ethernet2,4-5`` to enter configurations for all three at once.
+         You can type ``interface Ethernet2,4`` to enter configurations for both at once.

    #.
 Next, the Loopback0 interface needs to be activated as an IS-IS interface.